rackspace/runway/README.md

 ### Basic Concepts

 * Modules:
-    * A single-tool configuration of an application/component/infrastructure (e.g. a set of CloudFormation stacks to deploy a VPC, a Serverless app)
+    * A single-tool configuration of an application/component/infrastructure (e.g. a set of CloudFormation stacks to deploy a VPC, a Serverless or CDK app)
 * Regions:
     * AWS regions
 * Environments: